If Jesus wasn’t a liar could He have been honestly mistaken about His divine identity instead?

 Another interesting note is that if Jesus’ divine claims could be explained by a dream or vision, from where did knowledge of the crucifixion come?
-If He thought God was communicating with Him in a dream to become the Messiah He would have immediately discredit the idea as soon as He was told that He was to be crucified (wouldn’t we all?)!
-Jesus told His disciples of His death and resurrection numerous times and every time they didn’t understand Him, didn’t believe Him or else vowed to stop it from happening altogether.
+If He thought God was communicating with Him in a dream to become the Messiah He would have immediately discredited the idea as soon as He was told that He was to be crucified (wouldn’t we all?)!
+Jesus told His disciples of His death and resurrection numerous times and every time they didn’t understand Him, didn’t believe Him, or else vowed to stop it from happening altogether.
 The Messiah wasn’t expected to die but to conquer, so if God had told Jesus in a dream that He was going to have to be crucified and beaten by the ones He came to save I doubt Jesus would have accepted it unless God provided a sign much more significant than a mere dream.
 It is even more likely that He would attribute the dream to a demonic spirit rather than God.

 What of doubts about Himself and/or His calling?
 If at one point someone did not receive healing, surely He would question Himself or at the very least the God who called Him?
 Yet, that is not what we read in the Gospels.
 Never mind the Gospels, that is not what we read in any anti-Christian response at all.
 We have no evidence contemporary to the time of Jesus that someone came forth and confessed to having witnessed Jesus doubting Himself or having no confidence in His ability to perform miracles.